coffebar/telegram-claude-relay/README.md

 2. Send `/newbot` and follow the prompts
 3. Save your bot token (looks like: `1234567890:ABCdefGHIjklMNOpqrsTUVwxyz`)
 4. Get your Telegram user ID (message [@userinfobot](https://t.me/userinfobot))
+5. Optional: use `/setuserpic` command in @BotFather and upload `BotAvatar.svg` as a photo.

 ### 2. Installation